jademihir/Movie_recommender_system/README.md

 - Interactive User Interface: Built with Streamlit for seamless interaction.
 - Data Cleaning and Preprocessing: Ensures data accuracy and usability by cleaning and transforming the movie datasets.

+## Datasets

+The following datasets are used:

+1. **movies.csv:** Contains movie details such as title, genres, cast, and crew.

+2. **credits.csv:** Provides information about the cast and crew members.

+## Methodology

+1. Data Preprocessing

+- Handled missing values and duplicates.

+- Converted complex columns (e.g., genres, cast) into a structured format.

+- Merged data from both datasets into a single DataFrame.